caiobegotti/Amazon-Wishlist/README.md

 It's a simple module and the code documention is self-explanatory.
 Take a look at the test application `basin.py`.

+Also you can try the built-in documentation with `python -c 'from amazonwish import amazonwish; help(amazonwish)'`.

 TODO
 ====